 10 Best Crypto ICO White Paper Examples

 There’s no one right way to success, each effort is worthless in such a competitive environment.
 One of the core elements of an effective strategy is creating a decent ICO white paper.
-In this article, we are going to shed light on what makes an outstanding white paper and review some ICO white paper examples that may inspire you in terms of design and structure.
+In this article, we are going to review ICO white paper examples that may inspire you in terms of design and structure.
 We dealt with whitepapers, but we don't create them.

 The first thing to have in mind is that a white paper is neither an essay nor a scientific work.
 It’s more like a business plan that should comply with a number of criteria.

 So a logical question emerges: what factors affect a quality ICO whitepaper for new cryptocurrency?
 We’d single out the following: